rodneyosodo/bookish-rotary-phone-blog/Simulating_molecules_using_VQE.md

 ###### Qiskit Summer School Final Project: Designing your own implementation of a variational quantum eigensolver (VQE) algorithm that simulates the ground state energy of the Lithium Hydride (LiH) molecule.

 ## INTRODUCTION
+Fundamentally light was believed to be a wave.
+But Albert Einsten found out that light consisted of photons called quanta which have energy determines by its frequency.